partykit/partykit/apps/docs/src/content/docs/guides/building-a-real-time-websocket-server.md

 ### Handling connection events

-Let's make our server a little friendlier and notify other members new users connect and disconnect:
+Let's make our server a little friendlier and notify other members when new users connect and disconnect:

 ```ts
 export default class WebSocketServer implements PartyServer {